owntracks/recorder/README.md

 The following environment variables control _ocat_'s behaviour:

 * `OCAT_FORMAT` can be set to the preferred output format.
 If unset, JSON is used.
 The `--format` option overrides this setting.
+* `OCAT_USERNAME` can be set to the preferred username.
+The `--user` option overrides this environment variable.
+* `OCAT_DEVICE` can be set to the preferred device name.
+The `--device` option overrides this environment variable.